15 films you should be excited for this year | read | i-D

 Mother!

 Little is known about Black Swan director Darren Aronofsky's latest project, but the recently released first look at the artwork suggests an absolute creep show.
-The official blurb sounds earthbound enough, a story about a couple whose relationship is tested by uninvited guests.
+The official blurb sounds earth bound enough, a story about a couple whose relationship is tested by uninvited guests.
 But the teaser poster, with Jennifer Lawrence's character offering a bloody heart torn from her chest, suggests we might be in for something altogether more ghoulish.
+13 October.

 Call Me by Your Name

 A Bigger Splash director Luca Guadagnino finds romance in the mid-80s Italian summer.
-On a vacation of the most cultured kind with his professor dad and equally smart mother, 17-year-old Elio (Timothée Chalamet) falls in love with Oliver, his father's 24-year-old teaching assistant (Armie Hammer).
-A grand, queer, sun-soaked romance follows that will steer the course of Elio's life.
+On holiday of the most cultured kind with his professor dad and equally smart mother, 17-year-old Elio (Timothée Chalamet) falls in love with Oliver, his father's 24-year-old teaching assistant (Armie Hammer).
+A grand, queer, sun soaked romance follows which will steer the course of Elio's life.
+27 October.

 Phantom Thread